 Having a consistent bright color to distinguish important data from the rest will help clients focus on the information you want to bring to their attention.
 Use your client’s brand color if possible.

 Even with the best color selections, people have difficulty reading legends based on color.
 Ensuring your legend is based on more than color will improve readability, comprehension and ensure that your charts are readable for the color-blind.

 Use black text unless the background is dark.

-If you want to make sure your colors have enough contrast save your report as greyscale to help you decide if you have enough contrast between the colors you have selected.
+If you want to make sure your colors have enough contrast, save your report as greyscale.
+This can help you determine if you have enough contrast between the colors you have selected.